Want to try campervanning in Spain but not sure what to expect? Fret not, I’ve got you covered!

 Best time for campervanning in Spain

-Spain is far enough south in Europe so you can easily tour all year round in a campervan.
-Spain is diverse, though, seasons vary from place to place.
-Different seasons have different advantages and I would say some have their cons too, so I’ll go through the seasons here.
+Spain is far enough south in Europe that you can easily tour all year round in a campervan.
+Spain is diverse, though seasons vary from place to place.
+Different seasons have different advantages, and I would say some have their cons too, so I’ll go through the seasons here.

-The winter months get more rain than the rest of the year too, but if you work online while traveling in a van, you can use rainy days as work days.
+The winter months get more rain than the rest of the year, too, but if you work online while traveling in your van, you can use rainy days as work days.

 The summer months are the hottest and also the most crowded.
-August is especially crowded when most Spanish take their vacation.
-Particularly on the coastal destinations.
+August is especially crowded when most Spaniards take their vacation.
+Particularly in the coastal destinations.

 If you travel by van in Spain during the summer, you’ll want to stay near the coast or head to the rivers and ravines chasing waterfalls to cool down.